Hanford Engineer Works: Fabrication

 DuPont investigated the problem at the Hanford Engineering Works, while the Metallurgical Laboratory studied it in Chicago.
 Uranium was so reactive that oxidation occurred no matter how quickly the canning process was applied.
 Several techniques were tried without success, as they failed to get the required exact fit.
 A contract was let for unbonded slugs in case no canning process could be found, but this was unnecessary.
 One evening DuPont's Raymond Grills and his assistant Ed Smith tried performing the canning operation in a bath of molten solder, which kept the oxygen away.
 They found that this created a uniform heating of the slug, and a snug fit of the aluminum can, although the heat melted a hole in it.
 The technique therefore involved dip coating the slug, first in a molten bath of 50–50 copper–tin alloy, then in one of aluminum-silicon alloy.
 The aluminum can was heated and chemically cleaned, and placed in a protective steel sleeve, and then in a press, with a small quantity of molten aluminum-silicon alloy added.
 The hot slug and aluminum cap were then pressed into the can at elevated temperature, displacing most of the molten aluminum-silicon alloy but leaving enough to fill any voids.
 The cap was then arc welded onto the can in an argon atmosphere.

 Slug production commenced in June 1944 and by September enough canned slugs had been accumulated to commence loading the first reactor.
 In August 1944, the process was improved by reducing the temperature of the copper–tin alloy by 50 F-change.
 This lifted the number of acceptable canned slugs from a few percent to more than 75 percent.
 In September, the hydraulic presses were abandoned in favor of a process in which the slugs, cans and tops were assembled manually in the solder bath.
-This increased the number of acceptable canned slugs to over ninety percent.
+This increased the number of acceptable canned slugs to over 90 percent.
 The canned slugs were visually inspected for warps or defects.
 They were then subjected to the frost test.
-This involved cleaning the slug with carbon tetrachloride and sprayed with a nearly saturated solution of acenaphthene to produce a smooth white film on the surface.
+This involved cleaning the slug with carbon tetrachloride and spraying with a nearly saturated solution of acenaphthene to produce a smooth white film on the surface.
 If there was a defect, the heat induced was above the 95 C melting point of acenaphthene and it melted at the point of the defect.
 Slugs were then tested by being exposed to steam at 175 C and 100 psi for forty hours.
 Less than one faulty slug was found for each 2,000 tested.
 Those found to be defective had their coatings dissolved using a mixture of caustic soda and sodium nitrate, followed by an immersion In hydrofluoric acid and a final wash with nitric acid.